anonaddy/addy.io/source/_posts/details-about-the-issue-on-oct-12th.md

 I have now updated the settings for the uptime monitor to ensure the status page accurately reflects the real status of the web application.

 I am still investigating exactly what triggered this issue and working to implement measures to ensure it won't happen again.
-As always I will keep you updated with any changes and improvements made to AnonAddy and apologise for any inconvenience caused by this.
+As always I will keep you updated with any changes and improvements made to addy.io and apologise for any inconvenience caused by this.

 ## Feedback and suggestions